previous page back to table of contents next page

 The detectors are read out non-destructively nine times with 1.1 second spacing for each Single-exposure.
 A single value for the fitted sample-up-the-ramp slope is computed on board for all pixels, and eventually downlinked as the Single-exposure.
 The first readout of the HgCdTe W1 and W2 detectors is discarded, so their effective exposure time is 7.7 seconds.

-Figure 7 - Ecliptic longitude of the scan semi-circles as a function of scan number during the first ten years of NEOWISE observations, 13 December 2013 to 13 December 2022 UTC.
+Figure 7 - Ecliptic longitude of the scan semi-circles as a function of scan number during the NEOWISE Reactivation mission, 13 December 2013 to 1 August 2024 UTC.
 Survey observations were halted for 19 days in April 2014 during a safe hold following a command timing anomaly.
-Brief interruptions due to attitude rate anomaliess occurred in August 2019 and June 2021.
-Small gaps in survey data coverage due to inadequate TDRSS downlink pass time availability occured in July and December 2022 and November and December 2023.
+Brief interruptions due to attitude rate anomalies occurred in August 2019 and June 2021.
+Small gaps in survey data coverage due to inadequate TDRSS downlink pass time availability occurred in July and December 2022, November and December 2023, and May and June 2024.

 NEOWISE scans are offset slightly from the perpendicular to the Sun line by a variable amount that is controlled by the settings for the following configurable survey parameters: